robjwells/robjwells.github.io/posts/2018/05/2018-05-08 table manipulation with r.md

     </tbody>
 </table>

-There’s a fair amount of information in here: names, dates, days off, cover responsibilities, new and accrued [TOIL][].
-It’s entirely designed for humans, and it takes a little while until they’re able to read it, not computers.
+There’s a fair amount of information: names, dates, days off, cover responsibilities, new and accrued [TOIL][].
+It’s entirely designed for humans, not computers (and it takes the humans a little while until they’re able to read it).

 [TOIL]: https://www.gov.uk/overtime-your-rights/time-off-and-paid-leave

-A lot of stuff is implicit as well.
+A lot is implicit.
 If we assume in this example that Alice is the chief sub, she is performing that role on her usual working days (the empty cells).
 It is only marked for people who have to cover someone else’s job.

-It’s not something that you can just chuck into a computer program; it needs cleaning up first.
+This table is not something that you can just chuck into a computer program; it needs cleaning up first.

-Thankfully, R (and the [Tidyverse][] particularly) is a great environment in which to wrangle your data into shape, and fairly quickly.
+Thankfully, R (and the [Tidyverse][] particularly) is a great environment in which to wrangle your data, and to do so fairly quickly.
 All the code below was pulled together in about 30 minutes total (with a good 10 minutes of reading documentation and fixing errors in the original source data).
+Writing this post has taken much longer.

 [Tidyverse]: https://www.tidyverse.org

 In our example below we’re going to have four workers who each cover the chief sub at different times.
 Here we’re going make “Dan Taylor” the chief sub.
 Congratulations, Dan!
-Dan has a deputy, who we’ll call “Carole Williams.”

 First we’ll pull in our libraries.